bagindokemas/APR/README.md

 # APR
-This is a repository for the code and the dataset of our work: Approximate Pattern-Based Reasoning.
+This is a repository for the code and the dataset of our work: Approximate Pattern-Based Reasoning (APR)*.

 Most existing knowledge graph refinement approaches either focus on adding missing knowledge to the graph, i.e., completion, or on identifying wrong information in the graph, i.e. error detection.